boginw/P5/report/2 Iteration 1/Designing and Building of the Car.md

 The video footage that was used as a measure of comparison resulted in 4.67 km/h, which makes the total difference between the ten tests and the video footage .11 km/h.
 This was done to determine whether or not the speed is accurate or not.

+The goal is to reach a reasonable speed level, which has been decided to range from 5 to 10 km/h, as the car is supposed to adjust its speed level based on the speed sign it processes.

 The conclusion, based on the performed tests, is that the car drives approximately 5.33 km/h, which enables adjustment of different speed levels while the car is driving.

 #### Weight
 As mentioned in section {ref to Components}, some optimizations regarding component count might be possible, but rigidness is also important.
 As a compromise, only functional components were added to the car, which might sound obvious, but can get hard to design due to Lego's stud system.
 At the time of writing, the weight of the car and its components have not been measured, but as mentioned earlier, the speed is deemed appropriate, and as such, the weight goal is considered achieved.